pixpilot/scaffoldfy/docs/CONFIG_INHERITANCE.md

 }
 ```

-Tasks are merged in order, with later templates taking precedence.
+Tasks are merged in order, with later configs taking precedence.

 ## Override Strategies

-**Important:** When a child template has a task, variable, or prompt with the same ID as a base template, you **must** explicitly specify an override strategy.
-This requirement was added to prevent accidental conflicts and make template inheritance more predictable.
+**Important:** When a child configuration has a task, variable, or prompt with the same ID as a base configuration, you **must** explicitly specify an override strategy.
+This requirement was added to prevent accidental conflicts and make configuration inheritance more predictable.

 ### Available Strategies